mkiruba/SabalTest/README.md

 Source code for UI project is over here. https://github.com/mkiruba/SabalTest/tree/master/UI/bitstamp-ui

+use Visual Studio code and open the equivalent workspace folder path for https://github.com/mkiruba/SabalTest/tree/master/UI and open the terminal inside the VS Code.

+`run npm update` to get all the required npm packages.
+`ng serve -o` Opens in the browser.

 # API Project
 Here is the api project developed using Asp.Net Web api.
 I have used dependency injection and unit tested completely.